sergei202/okcoders-backend-2017/week5/overview.md

 Mongoose
 ----------
 Working with MongoDB in Node can be a little cumbersome ([view this example](https://github.com/mongodb/node-mongodb-native) if you don't believe me).
-Intead of working directly with MongoDB, we are going to let *Mongoose* do it for us.
+Instead of working directly with MongoDB, we are going to let *Mongoose* do it for us.
 [Mongoose](http://mongoosejs.com) is a MongoDB middleware that allows us to abstract *models*.
 Models allow us to work with documents through a schema (a specific structure).
 Let's see the above *items* example with Mongoose:

 ```js
 var mongoose = require('mongoose');					// Dont forget to 'npm install mongoose'